top of page

 🌍 Wonders: 7 diverse locations

 🏡 Accommodation: Local guesthouses.
-Mostly individual rooms and sometimes sharing
+Mostly individual rooms and sometimes shared

 Itinerary